 Energy markets are global, complex and vulnerable to excessive speculation, fraud and manipulation.
-When you factor in a weak dollar, you end up with record oil and gas prices that only continue to escalate.
+Energy markets and energy futures exchanges require strong federal oversight to protect consumers.

 Senator Feinstein helped close the “Enron Loophole” to prevent manipulation, fraud and excessive speculation in electronic energy markets, and empowered the Federal Energy Regulatory Commission with new market oversight authorities.

 |2/26/15||Feinstein, Toomey Introduce Bill to Repeal Ethanol Mandate|

 |2/9/15||Feinstein Joins Bipartisan Call to Provide Certainty to Biodiesel Workers|